willfurnass/sheffield_hpc/hpc/installing-software.rst

 variables as well as set any additional required environment varibles, configuration or license files using the ``module load`` or  ``module unload`` functionality.

-Module files are written in TCL, please have a look at some of our modules in ``/usr/local/modulefiles/`` to get an idea of what these should look like.
+Module files are written in Lua or TCL on Stanage and TCL on Bessemer.
+To see examples, check the module paths with ``echo $MODULEPATH`` to get an idea of what these should look like.

 Further detail on the environment modules system in use on the clusters can be found on the